After the dazzle of day is gone,

 The vast immortal suns shall shine again.

-Preceded by many-orb’d Orion, chief histrion of the stage-spread, glittering, vast, sworded, his shiny yellow rosette on his shoulder, chasing with his dog,
+Many-orb’d Orion, chief histrion of the stage-spread, glittering, vast, sworded, his shiny yellow rosette on his shoulder, chasing with his dog;

 The long curling-slanted Scorpion stretching full view in the south, with red Antares glowing in its neck;